georgittanchev/ShortcutU/README.md

    ```

 4. Set up your MySQL database:
-   - Create a new database named `shortcutu`
+   - Create a new database for the application
    - Create a user with access to this database
    - Update the database connection details in `server.js`:
      ```javascript